ccarroll91/Christmas-at-Grans/README.md

 - Audio: The audio works on each slide

-- About: The about section requires the user to click on the lower half of the div, before changing size on a second click.
+- Secret: The user can click on a button in the team page, revealing a secret about the story.

 - Email: The emailjs function has been tested and works adequetely, although the message and user data remains in the box when submitted